ithorton/tfp_07/README.md

 - **Graphs and Visualizations**: Charts and plots (e.g., generated with Matplotlib or Seaborn) illustrating financial trends, outliers, and forensic insights.
 - **Other Code**: Python scripts for data processing, automation, and utility functions.

+# Other notes:
+I used an Anaconda virtual environment to load a space to run the Jupyter notebooks